Skip to main content

 Darcy-Weisbach equation

 The standard relation for friction head loss in a full pipe flowing steadily: h_f = f (L/D) (V^2 / 2g), where f is the Darcy friction factor, L the length, D the internal diameter, V the mean velocity and g gravity.
-It is physically based and valid across laminar and turbulent flow for any Newtonian fluid, which is why Fluid Network Studio uses Darcy-Weisbach rather than the empirical, water-only Hazen-Williams formula.
-The whole method rests on getting the friction factor f right (see below).
+It is physically based and valid across laminar and turbulent flow for any Newtonian fluid, which is why Fluid Network Studio defaults to Darcy-Weisbach over the empirical, water-only Hazen-Williams equation while supporting both.
+The whole method rests on getting the friction factor f right (see below), and you can work a single pipe on it with the pipe pressure drop calculator.

 Head loss

 The mechanical energy lost per unit weight of fluid as it moves through a pipe, expressed as a height of fluid column in metres.
 It splits into friction loss along the pipe wall (the Darcy-Weisbach term) and minor losses at fittings and changes of section.
 Head loss is what makes pressure fall along a real pipe run, and balancing it around every loop and path is the core of network analysis.
-See the supply line with a fitting example for friction and a fitting loss side by side.
+See the supply line with a fitting example for friction and a fitting loss side by side, or compute it for one pipe with the pipe pressure drop calculator.

 Hydraulic grade line (HGL)